Football: Conte, Mourinho feud as Kante sinks United

 Mourinho also whacked the ball dangerously close to Conte in the final moments as he tried to return it to the pitch, prompting another angry exchange with the Italian.

-Conte had the last laugh thanks to Kante and Chelsea's club record 13th successive home win takes them into next month's semi-finals at Wembley.
+Conte had the last laugh thanks to Kante and Chelsea's club record 13th successive home win booked them a semi-final showdown with Tottenham Hotspur at Wembley next month.

 The Premier League leaders, now unbeaten in their last 12 meetings with United, remain on course for the double in Conte's first season since being appointed as Mourinho's permanent successor.